ltfschoen/dragster/README.md

-Dragster
+About Dragster
 ======
-Development in progress
+Portfolio of some web design and development and startup projects by Luke Schoen from 1999 to present.

 Testing
 -------
+- Run 'rails s' in terminal tab #2 (start WEBrick server)
+- Open 'localhost:3000' in your browser
-Run 'rails s' in terminal tab #2 (start WEBrick server) Run 'rake' in terminal tab #1 (run RSpec tests using Capybara and Selerium)
+- Run 'rake' in terminal tab #1 (run RSpec tests using Capybara and Selerium)

 Production
 ----------